 Returning again this fall is QiGong.
 QiGong is a holistic system of coordinated body posture and movement, breathing and meditation used for health and spirituality.
 Donna Newell is our QiGong teacher.
 This class is wonderful for all levels of fitness, as well as rehabilitation.
 You only need to bring yourself, wear comfortable clothing, and sneakers.

 Step has been around for many years, and is a great addition to your noon hour and a break from work to get your energy level up for the afternoon.
 Steps are provided, and depending on the day, we may do a double-step or quad-step class.
 Our teacher is Amanda Maillet, who has been volunteering at the YMCA for many years.
 Come on out on Mondays from 12:10pm to 12:50pm.
 Great for levels from beginner to advanced.

 For many years, yoga has been a staple in the fitness and health world, and even more so now.
-We offer many different yoga classes, but hatha yoga is a popular class for all levels, from beginner to advanced.
-This class offers physical poses to master the body, along with the mind.
-Krissie Penney is the class teacher.
+We offer many different yoga classes, including hatha yoga, chair yoga,, yin yoga, and vinyasa flow gentle yoga.
+Classes are for all levels, and can be modified to suit each persons needs.
 Yoga mats are provided but you are free to bring your own.

 Thursday nights from 7:00 pm to 8:00 pm are fun nights at the YMCA.
 Come on out for some aquatic exercise.
 Take a dip in our pool with aerobics in the shallow end, and some deep water exercises with flotation belts.
 No swimming is required.
 Our volunteer teacher is Elaine Nickerson, who has been teaching this class for over 27 years.
 Class is for all levels from beginner to advanced.